-The school day typically begins at 8:05 a.m. and ends at 3:45 p.m.
+The school day typically begins at 8:05 a.m. and ends at 3:40 p.m.
 Students are to leave the school grounds after dismissal.
-School staff will provide supervision for students on school grounds 15 minutes before the school day begins (7:45 a.m.) and 15 minutes after the school day ends (4:00 a.m.).
+School staff will provide supervision for students inside the school building 35 minutes before the school day begins (7:30) and 15 minutes after the school day ends (3:55).
 There will be no supervision provided by the school before or after these times.
-Parents must arrange for their children to leave school promptly at the end of the day.